CosysX/dataledger_node/README.md

 ## How to Use

-**This is the Data LedgerTM applicaiton which is deployed at user locations to create network to transfer data securly**
+**This is the Data LedgerTM applicaiton which is deployed at user locations to create network to transfer data securely.
+This software creates a Node and each decivse that wants to trasact data needs to connect to the Exchange network.**

 ## Usage